harisont/arre/README.md

 If I fail, I guess this will be at least well named :)

 ## Dependencies
-This program requires the Python dependencies listed in [`dependencies.txt`](dependencies.txt) and some external software tools:
+This program requires the Python dependencies listed in [`requirements.txt`](requirements.txt) and some external software tools:

 - ffmpeg
 - an audio player (__at the moment, only VLC is supported__)